tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 {% include random_ad.html %}

-### SOAP used standardized protocols and WSDL files
+### SOAP uses standardized protocols and WSDL files

 SOAP is a standardized protocol that requires XML as the message format for requests and responses.
-As a standardized protocol, the message format is usually defined through something called a WSDL file (Web Services Description Language).
+As a standardized protocol, the message format is usually defined through something called a WSDL (Web Services Description Language) file.

 The WSDL file defines the allowed elements and attributes in the message exchanges.
 The WSDL file is machine readable and used by the servers interacting with each other to facilitate the communication.